Error-331/code_tests/docs/bible/links.md

 How to Judge - August 3 (Judge according to God's righteousness; Do not be tempted to prejudge people);

 The Fear of the Lord - August 4 (The gospel is only understood by those who fear God);

+Known Future - August 5 (Father, I groan for the redemption of my body.
+Save the lost and then come quickly);